 Is a General Partnership Right for You?
 If you’re starting a business in Kenya and you have one or more partners, a general partnership might be a simple and affordable way to get going.
 Similar to a sole proprietorship but making it possible to have partners, a general partnership is a suitable business structure for…

-Introduction In Kenya, a Limited Liability Partnership (LLP) is an excellent business structure for professionals and small businesses looking to grow while managing risk.
+Introduction In Kenya, a Limited Liability Partnership is an excellent business structure for professionals and small businesses looking to grow while managing risk.
 An LLP combines the flexibility of a partnership with the liability protection of a company.
 This article breaks down everything you need to know about Limited Liability Partnerships in Kenya.
-What…
+What Is…

 In Kenya, a sole proprietorship is the easiest and most affordable business structure to set up.
 Starting a business is, by itself, overwhelming, so it helps that you can simply start and change the structure as the business grows.
 Sole proprietorships are the perfect structure for individual entrepreneurs who want to formalise their business, open…